defang-io/pulumi-defang/README.md

 # pulumi-defang
 Typescript Pulumi provider for the Defang Opinionated Platform.

 This [Dynamic Resource Provider](https://www.pulumi.com/docs/intro/concepts/resources/dynamic-providers/) allows you to manage your container services on the Defang Opinionated Platform.
+It was modelled after the [Compose Spec](https://www.compose-spec.io).

 ## Install